Wales Coast Path

 The Wales Coast Path travels through some of the most beautiful countryside in the world.

-The path is a world first; it’s currently the only country in the World to have a continuous coastal path stretching its entire length.
+The path is a world first; it’s currently the only country in the world to have a continuous coastal path stretching its entire length.
+2018 is our Year of the Sea, so it's a great time to explore this unique path.

 There are 870 miles of path to explore.
 Take in the stunning scenery and pass through pretty coastal villages.
 Explore castles, see wildlife, enjoy sport or just relax on, or near, a beautiful beach.
 A record 50 sites in Wales were awarded blue flag status in 2017.